huangc/ThaGA/README.md

 # Targeted Haplotype-Assisted Genome Assembly
-Contributed by Chun-Yuan Huang, 3/1/2016
+Contributed by Chun-Yuan Huang, 3/3/2016

 ## Aims:
-TRegGA often show different results on the target gene when different reference genomes are used.
+Reference guided assembly of target sequence using tools such as TRegGA often show different results on the target gene when different reference genomes are used.
 It become critical to select the "correct" reference for optimal result.
-Targeted Haplotype-Assisted Genome Assembly (ThaGA) aims to improve TRegGA by using a reference for the target gene that is built from denovo assembled supercontigs derived from closely-related haplotypes of the target gene.
-ThaGA takes a specific rice cultivar and the target gene of interest's coordinate on reference Japponica genome as inputs, apply the haplotype search algorithm to serach for the best haplotypes of the target gene in 3kRGP, retrieve and subject the haplotype reads to TRegGA for denovo assembly and RATT annotation, then returns with a supercontig sequence with annotation in Embl format.
-The ThaGA supercontig can be served to replace the reference for the assembly of the same target gene in the specified cultivar in TRegGA application.
+Targeted Haplotype-Assisted Genome Assembly (ThaGA) aims to improve reference guided genome assembly by building a reference from denovo assembled supercontigs derived from closely-related haplotypes of the target gene.
+ThaGA takes a specific rice cultivar and the target gene of interest's coordinate on reference Japponica genome as inputs, apply the haplotype search algorithm to serach for the close-related haplotypes of the target gene in 3kRGP, retrieve and subject the haplotype reads for denovo assembly and RATT annotation using TRegGA, then returns with a supercontig sequence with annotation in Embl format.
+The ThaGA supercontig can be served as the new reference sequence in order to gain reliable reference-guided assembly of the target gene.

 ## Agenda of ThaGA development and application:
 1. prove of concept using a target gene (TBD) and: